Version control

 git push

-) and pulling other people’s changes from a remote repository to your local copy (usinggit fetch
+), and pulling other people’s changes back to your local copy (usinggit fetch

 orgit pull

-) to keep the two in sync in order to collaborate (with a bonus that your work also gets backed up to another machine).
-Note that a common best practice when collaborating with others on a shared repository is to always do agit pull
+).
+This keeps the two in sync in order to collaborate, with a bonus that your work also gets backed up to another machine.
+Best practice when collaborating with others on a shared repository is to always do agit pull

 before agit push